 \subsection{Simulations}

-A rectangular space of dimensions $2.5\times 2.5$~m$^2$ is considered, with 6 LED APs mounted on the ceiling at a height of $h_{\textrm{LED}} = 1.9$~m.
+A rectangular space of dimensions $2.5\times 2.5$~m$^2$ is considered, with six LED APs mounted on the ceiling at a height of $h_{\textrm{LED}} = 1.90$~m.
 The LED APs are arranged in a grid with spacing $d_{\textrm{LED}} = 0.8$~m to ensure dense illumination and coverage.
-All LED AP emit visible light at an optical power of 2.1~W, continuously and repeatedly transmitting packets via VLC signals using the discussed FDM method.
-Each packet consists of a unique 8-bit ID of the LED AP, preceded by a 7-bit Barker code preamble sequence for synchronization.
-An unmodulated sine-wave RF carrier at $f_{\textrm{c}}=2.4$~GHz and a power of 20~dBm is generated by an omni-directional dipole antenna positioned at \mbox{$(x,y,z)=(1.2, -0.5, 1.5)$~m}, while an RF receiver with an omni-directional dipole antenna is placed at \mbox{$(x,y,z)=(1.2, 2.0, 1.5)$~m} for sampling at a rate of 200~kSa/s.
+All LED APs emit visible light at an optical power of 2.1~W while continuously transmitting packets via VLC using the proposed FDM method.
+Each packet consists of a unique 8-bit ID of the LED AP, preceded by a 7-bit Barker preamble for synchronization.
+An unmodulated sine-wave RF carrier at $f_{\textrm{c}}=2.4$~GHz and a power of 20~dBm is generated by an omnidirectional dipole antenna positioned at \mbox{$(x,y,z)=(1.2, -0.5, 1.5)$~m}.
+The RF reader, equipped with an omnidirectional dipole antenna and positioned at \mbox{$(x,y,z)=(1.2, 2.0, 1.5)$~m}, samples the received signal at 200~kSa/s.
 Received samples are then processed by the non-coherent FSK demodulator discussed in Section~\ref{subsec:signal_processing} to extract LED IDs and measure the RSS of the backscatter signals.
-The decoded LED IDs and measured RSS values are then input to the tracking algorithm discussed in Section~\ref{subsec:pf_tracking} for the estimation of the position of the BD.
+The decoded LED IDs and measured RSS values are then provided to the tracking algorithm discussed in Section~\ref{subsec:pf_tracking} to estimate the position of the BD.
 The main parameters used in the simulations to characterize the VLC link and BC link are summarized in Table~\ref{tab:parameters}.